omgnetwork/omg-samples/omg-js/app/05-exit-standard-eth/README.md

 ## Prerequisites

-- At least 1 ETH UTXO in in Bob's OMG Network wallet.
+- At least 1 ETH UTXO in in Alice's OMG Network wallet.
 For creating a new UTXO, you can [make a deposit](../02-deposit-eth/README.md), [receive a transaction](../03-transaction-eth/README.md), or [split an existing UTXO](../04-utxo-split/README.md).

 ## Steps

 1. App setup
-2. Logging root chain and child chain balances for Bob
+2. Logging root chain and child chain balances for Alice
-3. Logging ETH UTXOs for Bob
+3. Logging ETH UTXOs for Alice
 4. Checking the exit queue
 5. Starting a standard exit

 ### 1. App setup

 You can find the full Javascript segment of this tutorial in [exit-standard-eth.js](./exit-standard-eth.js).
-The first lines define dependent libraries, set up configs for child chain and root chain, define wallet's data for Bob.
+The first lines define dependent libraries, set up configs for child chain and root chain, define wallet's data for Alice.

 ```
 import Web3 from "web3";